lumigo-io/lumigo-kubernetes-operator/README.md

         name: agnhost
 ```

-In the logs of the Lumigo operator, you will see a message like the following:
+In the logs of the Lumigo Kubernetes operator, you will see a message like the following:

 ```
 1.67534267851615e+09    DEBUG   controller-runtime.webhook.webhooks   wrote response   {"webhook": "/v1alpha1/inject", "code": 200, "reason": "the resource has the 'lumigo.auto-trace' label set to 'false'; resource will not be mutated", "UID": "6d341941-c47b-4245-8814-1913cee6719f", "allowed": true}